stylersnico/prtg-windows-usage-push-monitoring/README.md

 # Windows usage monitoring with PRTG Push sensor
-Monitoring Windows usage (CPU, Memory, Disk Usage, Uptime) with HTTP Push Data Advanced PRTG Sensor It works better than WMI and it's cheaper on the sensor cost
+Monitoring Windows usage (CPU, Memory, Disk Usage, Uptime) with HTTP Push Data Advanced PRTG Sensor.

+It works better than WMI and it's cheaper on the sensor cost

 ## Tested on